microsoft/fluentui/packages/react-avatar/src/AvatarDescription.md

-An avatar is used to represent users.
+An avatar displays a photo, image, or initials to represent a user.